Chart Color Schemes

 Household Composition

-Dutton Park features high concentrations of group households and lone person households, with a fairly typical median household size
+Dutton Park features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households comprise 55.0% of all households, including 20.5% couples with children, 23.3% couples without children, and 8.1% single parent families.
-Non-family households make up the remaining 45.0%, with lone person households at 33.6% and group households comprising 11.9% of the total.
-The median household size is 2.3 people, which matches the Greater Brisbane average.
+Family households account for 55.0% of all households, including 20.5% couples with children, 23.3% couples without children, and 8.1% single parent families.
+Non-family households constitute the remaining 45.0%, with lone person households at 33.6% and group households comprising 11.9%.
+The median household size is 2.3 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households